 Small churches play a big role in their community.
-Here are 11 fun, unique fundraising ideas that will support your programs without exhausting your members.
+Here are 31 fun, unique fundraising ideas that will support your programs without exhausting your members.

 Raising money to support various projects, groups, and programs can be tough, especially with a small congregation.
 But putting on a small church fundraiser is different than most other kinds of fundraising!

 Having fundraisers that happen outside of Sunday morning services helps fund important church activities.
 First, here’s a few tips to help prevent over-burdening your members.